myvivarium/MyVivarium/README.md

 2. Register a new user or log in with existing credentials.

 3. Manage your lab, users, and monitor environmental conditions in real-time.

+### Default Admin User

+For initial setup, use the following default admin credentials:

+- **Email**: admin@myvivarium.online
+- **Password**: password

+**Important**: Delete this default admin user and create a new admin user after the initial setup for security reasons.

 ## Function of Each File
 - `dbcon.php`: Manages database connections.